"French borrowings in the Russian language." Borrowed words in Russian from English, French or German: examples, meaning

 • roots auto-, -logos, photo-, aero-, anthropo-, philo- and etc.;

-• words related to education: school, dean, office, holidays, director, dictation, exam, student, audience, doctor, class;
+• words related to learning: school, dean, office, vacation, director, dictation, exam, student, audience, doctor, class;

 • political and philosophical definitions: evolution,dictatorship, constitution, company, proletariat, process, public, revolution, republic, erudition;